Duncan-Maganga/Phishing-Simulation-with-GoPhish/README.md

 6. **Not Tracking Metrics That Matter:** Only looking at click rates misses the bigger picture, as a Opsec you need to measure reporting rates, time-to-click, and repeat offenders too.
 7. **Exercise Mentality:** Some organizations run phishing tests once a year, phishing is evolving everyday, so constantly training should be ongoing and adaptive.

+## 7. Remediatons

+1. **Continous User Awareness Training -** Conduct regular cybersecurity awareness sessions to educate employees about phishing indicators such as suspicious links, unexpected login prompts, and urgent language.
+2. Conduct exercises where employees practice identifying and reporting phishing attempts this improves awereness among emplyoees.
+3. Ensure employees know how to report suspicious messages quickly and in timely manner.
+4. Enable multi-factor authentication (MFA) for all critical systems to reduce the impact of credential theft and malicious login.
+5. Configure email filtering and anti-phishing rules such as SPF, DKIM, and DMARC to block spoofed or malicious emails.
+6. Deploy EDR such as CrowdStrike Falconto combine with SIEM such as Splunk and QRadar to detect abnormal login attempts or credential use.
+7. Deliver specialized training to high-risk groups such as executives, finance, and HR who are frequent phishing targets.
+8. Provide immediate learning opportunities for employees who fall for a simulation with short videos, and quick guides to avoid repeting the same mistake.

+## 8. Conclusion

+  This project successfully demonstrated the setup and execution of a phishing campaign using the Gophish framework.
+The simulation revealed how easily crafted phishing emails and landing pages can trick users into revealing sensitive information.
+It highlighted the critical role of human factors in cybersecurity and the importance of continuous training and awareness.
+  Awareness training and simulations are essential to build resilience against real-world phishing attacks and also combining technical defenses such as MFA, email filtering with human-focused training creates a stronger overall defense.
+Phishing simulations are not just tests, they are learning opportunities.
+When implemented correctly, they reduce organizational risk, strengthen the security culture, and help ensure compliance with regulatory requirements.

+  In my next phishing simulation project, I will use a custom domain with custom email addresses, Evilginx, and a paid SMTP server to create a more realistic scenario.